 Solanum tuberosum L. | Potatis |

-In order to be permitted to market seed potatoes, the seed must be certified.
+In order to sell seed potatoes, the seed must be certified.

-In order for you to be allowed to market vegetable seed, the seed must meet the requirements for controlled standard seed as decided by the Swedish Board of Agriculture or be certified.
+In order for you to be able to market vegetable seed, the seed must meet the requirements for controlled standard seed as decided by the Swedish Board of Agriculture or be certified.

 Species in Latin | Species i Swedish |